CooperNh/LRG_Parser/README.md

 Installation
 ------------
-Install Python version 2 or above
+The parser requires a Python installation to run.
+Install Python version 2 or above.
+The LRG Parser has been tested on Python 2.7 and 3.5.

 Clone all files from https://github.com/CooperNh/LRG_Parser.git

-cd into LRG_Parser directory
+cd into LRG_Parser directory.

 Usage